chris-lop/unity-actor-framework/Assets/Scripts/Docs/ACTOR_SYSTEM_GUIDE.md

 }
 ```

+## Animation Events
+The AnimationEventHandler script should be placed on the same GameObject as the Animator (the sprite).

+1. Open your animation clip in the Animation window.

+2. Select a frame and click “Add Event”.

+3. In the Function dropdown, choose a method from AnimationEventHandler.

+These events trigger gameplay logic through the **Actor event system** — for example, signaling when a death animation finishes.

 ## Best Practices

 1. **Keep Features Independent**: Features should not directly reference each other.
 Use ActorEventBus for communication when needed.